rickertm322/PHYS265-spring25/data/README.md

 # fits images

-Specifically for aplpy, there is a http://aplpy.github.io/downloads/tutorial.tar.gz but also included here as tutorial.zip
+Specifically for aplpy, there is a http://aplpy.github.io/downloads/tutorial.tar.gz but also included here as **tutorial.zip**

+There are also many examples on https://www.astropy.org/astropy-data/ but you will need to download them manually.
+If you use them, include them in your repository as we may need to run your notebook!

 # spectral lines in a MUSE dataset of NGC253